evahteri/Path-Finder/documentation/test_specification.md

 ## Automatic testing

 Testing is done with pytest and currently tests if Dijkstra and IDA* finds fastest route through the map.
-They find paths differently so the right output in both test cases is different.
 Both tests are done with same input ((0,0) and (9,9)), from left upper corner to the lower right corner).
+Heap data structure's functions are tested each with their own tests.
 Tests can be run with command

 ```bash
 poetry run invoke test